-In this article, I will introduce the complete 2018 CNY schedule for factories, trading companies and forwarders, and also 7 tips to avoid producing or shipping delay.
+So in my today’s post, I summarize 7 tips to help you avoid producing or shipping delay because of CNY.
 All this information will be very helpful for small importers.

-For example, statutory holiday of 2016’s CNY is from Feb.
-8th to 14th, 2016, but most factories will be closed in the end of Jan.
-2016, some even earlier at the middle of Jan because of poor business.
+For example, statutory holiday of a certain year is from Feb.
+8th to 14th, but most factories will be closed at the end of Jan., some even earlier at the middle of Jan because of poor business.

-No matter you are dealing with a trading company or a factory, you need to ask the manufacture’s holiday schedule 30-45 days before CNY, then arrange your order accordingly.
+No matter you are dealing with a trading company or a factory, you need to ask the manufacturer’s holiday schedule 30-45 days before CNY, then arrange your order accordingly.

 Another situation is that some factories are super busy in the last month before CNY.
 Because they have lots of customers, and all of them want products shipped out before CNY holiday.
 So in this case, you may have to prepare your order 30-45 days in advance.

 2. Small quantity importers don't be too worried about CNY

 If you only import small quantity products from China (or you are doing small business), and your orders need less than 7 days for producing, then I can tell you that CNY won’t influence your business much.
 You only need to know the supplier’s and forwarder’s holiday schedule 15-20 days before CNY.

 In this circumstance, your products should be spot goods, or produced by small factories, which will be closed later before CNY.
 The supplier you are dealing is probably trading company, which will stop working 1-3 days before CNY.

 If you are buying spot goods, then you may have this problem: some of the styles or items are stock out.
 But your supplier won’t replenish them until when back to work after CNY holiday, even now it’s half a month ahead of CNY.